NevenNabil/Alx_GP_EventPulse/README.md

 Schedule of Work:
 We will utilize a Kanban board to organize our tasks and track progress.
-The schedule is broken down into four phases:
+The schedule is divided into four phases:

 1. Planning and Design (Days 1-5): Define project requirements, create wireframes, and design the user interface.
 Set up the development environment and establish version control.